 Our first recommendation here is from a manufacturer with a good reputation in this industry.
-True to its name, the Lucid Youth aims at offering great comfort to your kids till they hit their teenage years.
+True to its name, the Lucid Youth aims at offering great, high-quality comfort to your kids till they hit their teenage years.

-We also like that this mattress comes with a removable cover.
-But the appealing bit is that the cover is waterproof.
+We also like that this mattress comes with a removable mattress protector.
+But the appealing bit is that the protector is waterproof.
 Believe me, you’ll really love this feature if you have a heavy bed wetter at home.

 Worth pointing out, the Lucid Youth Gel has a pink cover thereby making to ideal for girls.
 Fortunately, there’s also a blue-cover model to suit a boy.

 Natural Escape Hybrid Mattress